 Frank Wozny BS, CSCS – Frank graduated from Michigan State University with a degree in Kinesiology and is a Certified Strength & Conditioning Specialist through the National Strength & Conditioning Association.
-He completed an internship at the Total Performance Training Center and was so impressive that he was brought on full-time, and has worked at TPTC for five years.
+He completed an internship at the Total Performance Training Center and was so impressive that he was brought on full-time, and has worked at TPTC for six years.

 Frank has contributed a number of articles and videos online and works with top-level athletes every day.
 He is also responsible for many business-related aspects of Total Performance and is the Director of their Fitness Revolution program.
 Frank is currently pursuing a Masters Degree in Physical Education.